-The recent publication of two Nature papers on acid treatment produced stem cells (so-called STAP stem cells) has been a blockbuster story in the stem cell field and has grabbed major global media attention as well.
+The recent publication of two Nature papers by a team in part led by Dr. Charles Vacanti on acid treatment produced stem cells (so-called STAP stem cells) has been a blockbuster story in the stem cell field and has grabbed major global media attention as well.
 For background my review of the paper here and more thoughts here.

 Vacanti kindly agreed to be interviewed for my blog.
 As you’ll see, I asked balanced, but probing questions.
-It’s a very intriguing interview including a connection of STAP stem cells to what Vacanti’s lab reported as a surprising finding about a dozen years ago of a unique, tiny, super tough kind of cell lacking a nucleus called a “spore stem cell”.
+It’s a very intriguing interview including a connection of STAP stem cells to what the Charles Vacanti lab reported as a surprising finding about a dozen years ago of a unique, tiny, super tough kind of cell lacking a nucleus called a “spore stem cell”.

 1. How do you think acid treatment leads to reprogramming to pluripotency/totipotency to create STAP cells?
 What is the most likely molecular mechanism?